 Apparently not.
 Not when you take a closer look at the Primark Insta Girl range:

-Now don’t get me wrong, I would love to have the skin I had 20 years ago, before I could do that thing of sort of gathering it up a bit behind my ears.
+Now don’t get me wrong, I would love to have the skin I had 20 years ago when I was a young, gorgeous girl – before I could do that thing of sort of gathering it up a bit behind my ears.
 I wouldn’t have any of those little fine red lines around my nose either, which make me look like I’m halfway to becoming an alcoholic tramp, living in a bin.
 There wouldn’t be those lines around my eyes that crinkle up when I smile.

 But you know what, even with all that going on, my face is STILL GOOD ENOUGH.